codegestalt/logix/README.md

 **Example:**

-`client = Logix::Client.new(password: 'y0l0', certificate: "./path/to/certificate.crt.pem", private_key: "./path/to/private.key.pem", endpoint: "my.bank.ch")`
+`client = Logix::Client.new(password: 'y0l0', certificate: "CERTIFICATE CONTENT HERE", private_key: "KEY CONTENT hERE", endpoint: "tb.raiffeisendirect.ch")`

 *TODO: Show example for additional options like `soft_cert_authentication_endpoint` here.*

+**Certificate Activation**
+If the certificate expires it has to be renewed once using following command:

+`client.activate!(codeA: 'XXX', codeB: 'xxx')`

 After creating the client you can log-in like this.